louis-thevenet/vault-tasks/README.md

   - priority
 - Navigate vault
 - Search through tasks (sort and filter)
+- Calendar view and timeline
 - Edit tasks or open in default editor
 - Time Management tab (Pomodoro & Flowtime)

 ## Planned Features

 - `new` action in Explorer Tab to create a new child on selected entry
-- A Timeline tab with a calendar and a chronological view.
-(I'd also like to be able to import calendar files)

 ## Installation